gstanden/scst-3.x-debian/README.md

 > ./create-scst.sh

- script which will take of EVERYTHING required to configure SCST
+script which will do EVERYTHING required to configure SCST

 (so far tested on Desktop version only, but should work on server too - testing coming).